ZhengErWei/fast_and_furious/README.md

 Traffic Pattern Detection Based on New York Yellow Taxi Dataset

+This project looks at causal relationship between several factors and traffic time by using big data technique mapreduce and mpi.
+Factors including weather, time and location.
+We also use different algorithms to predict pair differences in traffic time.

 # Structure of repo
 - report: final presentation and final report can be found here.
 - code: all the code we write can be found here.